 - Lumière Fine Art Gallery, which currently represents his photography.

 The High Museum of Art in Atlanta has several of his prints in their collection.

 His photographs have also been shown at the Association of International Photography Art Dealers (AIPAD) Art Show in New York with great success, and they are in public and private collections worldwide.

-In recent years in Atlanta, Georgia, DiGirolamo has developed a series of color abstracts which highlight the same sense of linear movement, textures, and balance of masses that make his black and white images so effective.
-DiGirolamo has published two books of black and white images, one in 2000, entitled Sole e Ombra / Sun and Shadow, and another in 2015, entitled Visione.
-See BOOKS for details.
+Mario DiGirolamo has published two books of black and white images, one in 2000 entitled Sole e Ombra / Sun and Shadow, and one in 2015 entitled Visione.
+Please see Books webpage for details.